RamiJabr/laravelJobListApp/README.md

 Steps to preview :

-- Open your Xammp panel and start your appach and mySQL module
+- Open your Xampp panel and start your appach and mySQL module
 - Clone the repository to your folder
 - Open the console inside your folder and run #npm install
 - Run #composer install